castorini/pyserini/docs/experiments-nfcorpus.md

 The document and query encoders are now transformer-based models that are trained on large amounts of _supervised_ data.
 The outputs of the encoders are often called **embedding vectors**, or just **embeddings** for short.

-For this lesson, assume that we've already got trained encoders.
+For this guide, assume that we've already got trained encoders.
 How to actually train such models will be covered later.

 **Learning outcomes** for this guide, building on previous steps in the onboarding path: